gmeben/pure-css-animated-gradient-generator/README.md

 # Pure CSS Animated Gradient Generator

 This is a web tool intended to be ran in a web browser.
-It's written in React and generates pure copy-and-pasteable CSS for linearly animated gradients.
+It's written in React and generates pure copy-and-pasteable CSS for linearly animated gradients in HTML.

 ## Local Demo